mileweb/docs-content-cdn/docs/recipes/api-acceleration.md

 API calls are usually considered dynamic HTTP requests, since the responses are generated by the server in real time based on some input parameters supplied in the request.
-As we mentioned in the [FAQ], dynamic requests such as REST API calls can be very effectively accelerated by CDN360.
+As we mentioned in the [FAQ](/docs/edge-logic/faq#what-about-dynamic-content), dynamic requests such as REST API calls can be very effectively accelerated by CDN360.
 In this article, we are going to use an example to illustrate how to use the portal to create a property to accelerate an API server.